basisproject/paper/src/07-housing.md

 It is hoped that the region buying up properties and setting rents fairly will have a calming effect on the surrounding housing markets, reducing the amount of profit that real estate speculation can deliver.

 As with other secondary markets, regional socialism takes a passive stance, even with items as large as property.
 That said, as with other secondary markets, individuals will be competing with regional socialism and may find it more profitable to operate in the primary markets rather than secondary.

+## Loss of membership

+If someone loses their regional membership for whatever reason, while they are free to keep their housing, they must pay market rate for it.